concisys-dev0/bom_quoter/README.md

 **Required**:
 - Customer BOM file: BOM file from the customer or your own BOM file to upload
-- BOM_input_template: found in the `templates` folder; the required 'BOM' and 'Sheet1' sheets needs to be copied from this file and placed in your BOM file
+- BOM_input_template: found in the `assets/templates` folder; the required 'BOM' and 'Sheet1' sheets needs to be copied from this file and placed in your BOM file

 1. In the project directory, open or obtain the `BOM_input_template.xlsx` file from the templates directory.
 2. Open the BOM input template.
 There are two sheets that are required for the BOM Quoter processing to be successful: 'BOM' and 'Sheet1'.
 Note: do NOT delete or change the name of these sheets in your BOM file upload as it will create syntax errors.